RoMcGill/Reel/README.md

 the title field is a CgarField for users to enter thier hashtags the slug field is a SlugField for creating unique slugs for each hashtag

+### userauthentication app
+the userauthentication app contains the profile model the profile model contains 9 Fields user, first_name, last_name, location, url, profile_info, created, favourite, image the first_name, last_name, location, url fields are all CharFields for users to input their own information. the user field is a OnetoOneField that contains the users username. the profile_info Field is a textfield for the user to input information about themselves. the created field is a DateTimeField to capture when the profile has been created, the Favourite Field is a ManyToManyField that users can have their favourite posts by them selfs or by other users saved. the image field is a ImageField for users to upload their Profile image